 Behavior Charts/Reward Systems: Behavior charts and reward systems are a good way to positively reinforce desired behaviors.
 They target only a few behaviors to influence at a time and then keep track of how many times the behavior is achieved by using tokens, stickers, smiley faces, or another visual reminder of accomplishment.
 When a certain number of tokens are earned, they can be turned in for a larger incentive.
 Incentives and goals should be constantly monitored to make sure they remain appropriate and encouraging.

-Computer Use: Handwriting can be difficult for many children with ASD.
+Computer Use: Handwriting can be difficult for many children on the autism spectrum.
 If your child can type faster than he or she can write, it may be a good idea to have your child use a computer to take notes and to complete written assignments.
 Additionally, computers can be good for organizing materials.
 Rather than have a folder with handouts, handouts can be emailed to your child or downloaded from a central site, and your child can store them on a computer.
 A teacher or parent may need to assist the child in coming up with a good organization system for the computer.

-Organizational Support: Students with ASD can confront a number of organizational challenges at school.
+Organizational Support: Students on the spectrum can confront a number of organizational challenges at school.
 These can relate to losing or forgetting things (such as losing homework or papers, forgetting to turn things in, not knowing what homework is assigned, coming to class without needed books or supplies, and forgetting permission slips, lunch money, or gym clothes).
 Organizational challenges may also relate to organization of thought (as required in writing a paper or figuring out order of operations in a math problem).
 Checklists, folder systems, color-coded class materials, daily binder checks, assignment notebooks, visual prompts, electronic reminders, and graphic organizers can be used to help, if the student is taught how to use them.
 Don’t try too many new systems at once, however, as this can be overwhelming.
 Give time for a new system to be learned and become routine before evaluating its effectiveness and trying a new strategy.

 Help with Class Notes: If your student has a hard time listening and taking notes at the same time, there may be alternatives to classic note taking.
 Some students are permitted to tape record class, use another student’s notes, or use the teacher’s outline for the class.